bor3ham/redux-jarm/docs/status.md

   will be pushed the next time a `save` is called.
 - `modified-pending`: the instance exists on the server, but a request to modify it is currently pending.
-- `deleted`: the instance exists on the server, but it is tentatively marked for deletion
+- `deleted`: the instance exists on the server, but it is tentatively marked for deletion.
 - `deleted-committed`: the instance exists on the server, but it has been marked for deletion and will be deleted the next time a `save` is called.
 - `deleted-pending`: the instance exists on the server, but a request to delete it is currently